 - If this does not work, try deleting all backups in the iTunes preferences, and then attempt to back up or sync again

-- Try right clicking your iDevice in iTunes and selecting “backup”, you will get the error.
+- Try right clicking your iDevice in iTunes and selecting “backup,” you will get the error.
 Quickly “ok” the error.
 Then select “backup” again, you may get the error a second time.
-But on the third attempt (do these in very quick succession) of selecting backup, the task initiates, and completes.
+But on the third attempt (do these in rapid succession) of selecting backup, the task initiates and completes.
 A few readers report success with this multiple attempt method

 - Put your iDevice into DFU Recovery Mode